P.S. Ruby was re-commissioned in July 2004

 Ruby was taken off the run in the early thirties and tied up at her home port of Morgan until she was purchased in 1938 by Maurice Collins, who brought her to Mildura as a houseboat.
 Two years later, stripped of most of her superstructure, she was sold to Vic Robbins who also used her as a houseboat.
 By 1968 she had deteriorated substantially and through the foresight of Wentworth Electrical Engineer, Frank Fotherby, the Wentworth Rotary Club was encouraged to purchase her for $1600.
 She was towed to Wentworth and placed in a park opposite the wharf that she had tied up to so many times years before.
 Ruby became a feature of Fotherby Park for thirty years, but deterioration of her hull and superstructure was an ongoing problem.

 In 1996, Rotary placed ‘Ruby’ in the trusteeship of the Wentworth Shire Council.
 A Committee, made up of local service groups and townspeople, was formed to commence full restoration work.
 Under the guidance of Captain Leon Wagner, the long work of completely restoring the boat began.
 With the added enhancement of a working dry dock she was re-commissioned on 11th July 2004.
 ‘Ruby’ is currently operated by the P.S.
 Ruby board and committee, which is overseen by the Wentworth Shire Council.

-Bookings are now taken for regular cruises and also private functions.
 For more information please phone Wentworth Visitor Information Centre 03 5027 5080.

 Our major sponsor throughout the restoration has been Merbein Sawmills, Yelta, Victoria.